teamscode/teamscode.github.io/_posts/contests/2020-11-03-fall-2020-virtual-programming-contest.md

 If you play video games, you’ve probably played at least one of more than 1,500 commercial titles developed by a DigiPen graduate.

 Here are Some highlights about Digipen:
-·         They’ve ranked in the top 5 of The Princeton Review’s Top Game Design Schools for the last 11 years, ·         Ranked in the Top 50 Best Computer Science and Engineering schools by Business Insider ·         Digipen students have won 57 Independent Games Festival awards–more than any other school, and ·         DigiPen graduates are credited on 1,500+ commercial game titles.
+·         They’ve ranked in the top 5 of The Princeton Review’s Top Game Design Schools for the last 11 years

+·         Ranked in the Top 50 Best Computer Science and Engineering schools by Business Insider

+·         Digipen students have won 57 Independent Games Festival awards–more than any other school

+·         DigiPen graduates are credited on 1,500+ commercial game titles.

 For more information, please visit <a href="https://www.digipen.edu">their website</a>.